binaryshapes/unokit/packages/tsup/README.md

   "entry": ["src/index.ts"],
   "external": [],
   "outDir": "dist",
-  "format": ['esm', 'cjs'],
+  "format": ["esm", "cjs"]
 }
 ```

-for more information see the [Tsup documentation](https://github.com/egoist/tsup).
+For more information see the [Tsup documentation](https://github.com/egoist/tsup).

+> [!IMPORTANT]
+> We recommend to use the `defineConfig` function to extend the configuration and at least provide
+> or review the `entry` and `external` options to avoid conflicts.

 ### Example